best-practice-and-impact/qa-of-code-guidance/README.md

 [![Travis build status](https://travis-ci.org/best-practice-and-impact/qa-of-coding-guidance.svg?branch=master)](https://travis-ci.org/best-practice-and-impact/qa-of-coding-guidance)

 Guidance for the Quality Assurance of Code.
-This docuemnt forms part of the Quality Guidance, published by the Quality Centre in the Best Practice and Impact Division, ONS.
+This document forms part of the Quality Guidance, published by the Best Practice and Impact Division, ONS.